Azure/azure-quickstart-templates/101-securitycenter-create-automation-for-all-recommendations/README.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png"/>
 </a>

-This template deploys an Azure Security Center Automation for any of Azure Seucrity Center's recommendations.
+This template deploys an Azure Security Center Automation for any of Azure Security Center's recommendations.
 Automation is an Azure Resource which triggers a Logic App.

 ## Overview and deployed resources